This post may contain affiliate links. Read our disclosure policy.

 Make the cupcakes:

-In a medium bowl, whisk together the flour, baking soda, salt, cinnamon, nutmeg, and ginger.
+- In a medium bowl, whisk together the flour, baking soda, salt, cinnamon, nutmeg, and ginger.
+Set aside.

-Divide the batter evenly among the muffin cups.
+- Using a spring-loaded scoop, divide the batter evenly among the muffin cups.
 Bake until a cake tester inserted comes out clean, about 20 minutes.
-Let cool completely.
+Let cool completely on a wire rack.

 Make the frosting: